-\end{itemize} Each factor contains only negative powers of $t$ and contributes at least one $t^{-1}$.
+\end{itemize} Note that the vertex contribution over the zero section is the corresponding vertex contribution in Lemma \ref{lemma-orbifold-rubber} by setting $g(v)=0$ for all $v$.
+Therefore, we have the factor $(t/r)^{-i}$ in (\ref{vertex-contri-genus-zero}) instead of the factor $(t/r)^{g(v)-i}$.
+As a result, each factor contains only negative powers of $t$ and contributes at least one $t^{-1}$.
 In order to extract $t^0$-coefficient from (\ref{localization-genus-zero}), there can only be one stable vertex in the decorated graph $\Gamma$.
 Since the non-orbifold and non-relative marked point $p$ has to land on the infinity divisor $D_\infty$, the only stable vertex is over $\infty$.
-Therefore, the decorated graph $\Gamma$ is of a stable vertex of full genus $g$ over $\infty$ and $m$ unstable vertices over $0$.
+Therefore, the decorated graph $\Gamma$ is of a stable vertex of genus $0$ over $\infty$ and $m$ unstable vertices over $0$.
 Since every $\psi_\infty$ class comes with an extra factor of $t^{-1}$, no term with $\psi_\infty$ class appears in the coefficient of $t^0$.
 What is left is exactly the right hand side of (\ref{identity-genus-zero}). \end{proof}

-\begin{remark} The proof does not work for higher genus invariants due to the fact that the contribution from stable vertices over zero section contains nonnegative power of $t$.
+\begin{remark} The proof does not work for higher genus invariants due to the fact that the contributions from stable vertices over the zero section contain nonnegative power of $t$.
 Therefore, the coefficient of $t^0$ does not get simplified as in genus zero case.
-Hence, for higher genus invariants, one also needs to pushforward to the moduli space of stable maps to $D$ and take the coefficient of $r^0$, as discussed in Lemma \ref{lemma-orbifold-rubber}. \end{remark}
+Hence, for higher genus invariants, one needs to pushforward to the moduli space of stable maps to $X$ and also take the coefficient of $r^0$, as discussed in Lemma \ref{lemma-orbifold-rubber}. \end{remark}